 BIPs are granted full access to the labour market under the same conditions that apply in the profession and Public administration for nationals, immediately upon receiving international protection.
 Recognised refugees and subsidiary protection holders have access to the labour market under the same conditions.

-No official data is available regarding the participation of beneficiaries in vocational training or the level of unemployment among BIPs.
+No official data is available regarding the participation of BIPs in vocational training or the level of unemployment among BIPs.

-Employers are not adequately familiarised with beneficiaries’ rights of full access to the labour market, which places an additional obstacle for beneficiaries to find a job.
-In order to address this gap, the Cyprus Refugee Council in collaboration with the UNHCR Representation in Cyprus has launched a digital platform that connects employers and training providers with beneficiaries and also acts as an advocacy tool to familiarise employers with beneficiaries’ rights of full access to the labour market.
+Employers are not adequately familiarized with BIPs rights of full access to the labour market, which places an additional obstacle for beneficiaries to find a job.
+In order to address this gap, the Cyprus Refugee Council in collaboration with the UNHCR Representation in Cyprus has launched an online platform ‘HelpRefugeesWork’ that connects employers and training providers with beneficiaries and acts as an advocacy tool to familiarize employers with BIPs’ rights of full access to the labour market.
 Between 2018 and 2022, more than 900 International Protection Holders registered in the platform applied for jobs and received employment-related guidance and support, whereas more than 250 well-known businesses covering a wide spectrum of employment sectors have posted their positions.

 Access to professional experience certification and recognition procedures is also available for beneficiaries, however under the same conditions applying to nationals.
 Therefore, due to the lack of information and the fact that the vast majority of those procedures are held in Greek, participation of beneficiaries is extremely limited.